sorgerlab/rasmodel/doc/full_model/ras/ras_gefs.rst

         # Binding of GXP to Ras/RasGEF complex
         KD4a = 8.6e-6
-        kf4a = kf1a # on rate is insensitive to presence of GEF
+        kf4a = 1e7 # = kf1a, i.e., on rate is insensitive to presence of GEF
         kr4a = KD4a * kf4a
         for gxp in [gtp, gdp]:
             bind(ras(s1s2='closed', gef=50) % rasgef(rasgef=50), 'gtp',